Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 If you graduate with a master’s degree in substance use disorders, you are coming out with qualifications that can land you in some of the highest-level jobs in the field.
 You can expect your compensation to reflect that status.

 Qualifying for the lead roles in substance abuse and addiction therapy can be surprisingly fast once you have your undergraduate degree out of the way.
-Master’s programs in addiction studies can typically be completed in one or two years, with around 30 credits of required coursework.
+Master’s programs in addiction studies can typically be completed in one or two years, with around 30 to 48 credits of required coursework.

-These advanced graduate studies put addiction counselors on the same level as social workers, therapists, and licensed mental health counselors, all of which routinely require a master’s for licensing.
+These advanced graduate studies put addiction counselors on the same level as social workers, therapists, and licensed mental health counselors, all of whom routinely require a master’s for licensing.
 To gain access to the top level of credentials in substance abuse counseling and to master the toughest parts of a tough job, this kind of education is critical.

-There aren’t always specialized schools or departments at each university in substance abuse the way that there are for psychology, social work, or human services.
+There aren’t always specialized schools or departments at each university in substance abuse, the way that there are for psychology, social work, or human services.
 So you will find these programs put together in different ways from a combination of interdisciplinary departments at various universities.

 And you’ll quickly notice that there are no master’s degree programs that fall under the substance use disorder or substance abuse headings.
 The most common title is simply MS/MA in Addiction Counseling.